 If you are able to establish force majeure, then the affected party will be exempt from carrying out most, if not all, of their contractual obligations.
 Often, this means that you will avoid termination of the contract by default.
 However, if the current situation develops and there is a prolonged period of force majeure, it is possible that you and/or other parties involved in the contract will have the right to terminate the contract.

 In prolonged periods of time where your supply chain could be affected, it’s sensible to keep in close communication with the parties involved to determine whether the terms of the agreement should be renegotiated.
-Consider getting legal advice before renegotiating the terms of your contract to make sure you know what your rights and liabilities are, and how best to move forward.
+Consider getting legal advice before renegotiating the terms of your contract to make sure you know what your rights and liabilities are, and how best to move forward (you should also consider getting commercial legal protection insurance in place).

 What if there is no force majeure clause in your contract?